mlcommons/ck/README.md

 Optional dependencies
 =====================
-* Python package 'Tkinter' or 'tkinter' or 'pyperclip' if copy to clipboard functionality is required
+* Python packages:
-* Python package 'matplotlib' to plot graphs
+** 'Tkinter' or 'tkinter' or 'pyperclip' if copy to clipboard functionality is required ** 'matplotlib','scipy' and 'numpy' to plot graphs and perform statistical analysis (during autotuning or performance/energy/accuracy modeling)
-  (during autotuning or performance/energy/accuracy modeling)
+** 'sklearn-kit' for predictive analytics
-* Python package 'psutil' to properly terminate running process on Windows after timeout
+** 'psutil' to properly terminate running process on Windows after timeout (during program autotuning)

 Introduction
 ============